jeeneo/dejpeg/README.md

 <a href="https://apps.obtainium.imranr.dev/redirect?r=obtainium://app/%7B%22id%22%3A%22com.je.dejpeg%22%2C%22url%22%3A%22https%3A%2F%2Fcodeberg.org%2Fdryerlint%2Fdejpeg%22%2C%22author%22%3A%22dryerlint%22%2C%22name%22%3A%22DeJPEG%22%2C%22preferredApkIndex%22%3A0%2C%22overrideSource%22%3A%22Codeberg%22%7D"><img src="fastlane/appassets/obtanium.png" width="220" alt="Obtainium config"></a>
 </div>

-this is not another "AI upscaler" but a compression artifact remover and denoiser using open-source weights such as [FBCNN](https://github.com/jiaxi-jiang/FBCNN) and [SCUNet](https://github.com/cszn/SCUNet)
+this is not another "AI upscaler" but a compression artifact remover and denoiser using public models such as [FBCNN](https://github.com/jiaxi-jiang/FBCNN) and [SCUNet](https://github.com/cszn/SCUNet)

 ## features:
 - remove compression artifacts